fogonthedowns/orderbook/README.md

 As the order book receives commands it generates action messages that needed to be handled to ensure durability.
 Two channels are used in this example:

-- The `actions` channel is written to by the order book and read by an action handler.
-For debugging purposes a `ConsoleActionHandler` is included that simply prints actions to the console as they arrive.
+- The `Actions` channel is written to by the order book and read by an action handler.
+For debugging purposes a `ConsoleActionHandler` is included that simply prints Actions to the console as they arrive.
-- When the `Done` command is issued the program should block on the action handler to finish processing outstanding actions.
+- When the `Done` command is issued the program should block on the action handler to finish processing outstanding Actions.
 The `done` channel allows this syncrhonization.

 ## Future features